27 February 2015

 Tips for Tracing Sewing Patterns

-Can we talk tracing techniques, please?
+Can we talk pattern tracing techniques, please?
 Tracing sewing patterns is one of those subjects that will either seem really obvious to you or will leave you perplexed and wondering if you’re doing it right.
 Most people haven’t traced anything since primary school!
 Since it’s something I get quite a few questions about, I thought it worth covering dans le blog…

-That’s why – but how do you trace a sewing pattern?
 Here are a few tips that I find useful…

 1) Prepare the pattern